shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-guide.md

   from a buyer with a committed impression volume, the most important performance indicator is that the line item delivers its budget in full and evenly across its flight dates.
-- [Data Marketplace - Buyer Overview](data-marketplace-buyer-overview.md): Xandr supports automatic clearing of third-party segment data you can purchase and use to target audience segments.
+- [Data Marketplace Overview](data-marketplace-overview.md): Xandr supports automatic clearing of third-party segment data you can purchase and use to target audience segments.